The Commonwealth Fund’s 2008 International Health Policy Survey reported that in the U.S.:

 Jot down new instructions as well as answers to your questions.
 It can be difficult to remember all that is said during an office visit, especially if you received unexpected news or information.

 If you get home and realize you are confused about the doctor’s instructions, don’t hesitate to call the office.
-It is far better to get the information straight in your mind, than to make errors in your care or medication routine.
+It is far better to get the information straight in your mind than to make errors in your care or medication routine.

 Pay your doctor bills.
 A medical office is a business, and if you fail to pay your bills, your relationship with your doctor can suffer.
+Employers may also review Control of Well (Insurance) and Botox/Fillers Insurance for related coverage topics.

 Overall, remind your members to be active partners with their doctors as they pursue both medical treatments and preventive healthcare.
+If you or your members need personalized help navigating options, talk to an agent.